 But when we asked the White House for support for Trump’s claim that the U.S. “pays billions of dollars” for the Paris Agreement while China, Russia and India have paid and will pay “nothing,” White House spokesman Steven Cheung specifically referred us to the Green Climate Fund.

-The U.S. has promised to contribute $3 billion to this fund, but as of March 3 it has contributed only $500 million.
+The U.S. has promised to contribute $3 billion to this fund, but as of March 3 it has contributed only $1 billion.
 The fund’s website states that the U.S. contribution is “[s]ubject to the availability of funds.”

 Even if the U.S. does provide $3 billion to this fund, it still wouldn’t have contributed the most on a per-capita basis.
 Sweden has already contributed $581 million, which is nearly $60 per person — the largest per-capita contribution of any country.
 And Luxembourg has pledged, but not fully contributed, nearly $94 per person, which would make it the largest.
 In fact, the U.S. ranked 11th in its pledged contribution per capita, after a number of European countries and Japan.